 Minor brachial plexus injuries, known as stingers or burners, are common in contact sports, such as football.
 Babies sometimes sustain brachial plexus injuries during birth.
 Other conditions, such as inflammation or tumors, may affect the brachial plexus.

-The most severe brachial plexus injuries usually result from auto or motorcycle accidents.
-Severe brachial plexus injuries can leave your arm paralyzed, with a loss of function and sensation.
-Surgical procedures such as nerve grafts, nerve transfers or muscle transfers can help restore function.
+The most severe brachial plexus injuries usually result from automobile or motorcycle accidents.
+Severe brachial plexus injuries can leave your arm paralyzed, but surgery may help restore function.

 Signs and symptoms of a brachial plexus injury can vary greatly, depending on the severity and location of your injury.
 Usually only one arm is affected.

 Minor damage often occurs during contact sports, such as football or wrestling, when the brachial plexus nerves get stretched or compressed.
 These are called stingers or burners, and can produce the following symptoms:

 A feeling like an electric shock or a burning sensation shooting down your arm

 Numbness and weakness in your arm

 These symptoms usually last only a few seconds or minutes, but in some people the symptoms may linger for days or longer.

 More-severe symptoms result from injuries that seriously injure or even tear or rupture the nerves.
 The most serious brachial plexus injury occurs when the nerve root is torn from the spinal cord.